 If I walked through the heart of any Australian city holding aloft a sign suggesting the PM of the day-or anyone else for that matter- was a See You Next Tues would/should I be arrested?

-The most common argument for the casual use of the “c” word is that
+The most common argument for the casual use of the “c” word is that it’s about ownership.

 One protester had a double sided banger message for ScoMo but as far as I’m aware she was not arrested.